arq5x/bedtools2/docs/content/quick-start.rst

 .. code-block:: bash

-  bedtools intersect  -a reads.bed -b genes.bed
+  bedtools intersect  -a reads.bed -b genes.bed -v

 Read BED A from STDIN.
 Useful for stringing together commands.
 For example,